Guide to Basic Sewing Stitches

 Straight Stitch

 The straight stitch is a series of straight stitches equidistant from one another, all in uniform length and spacing.
-It is the most common stitch that serves as the backbone for nearly all sewing machines varieties.
+It is the most common stitch that serves as the backbone for nearly all sewing machine varieties.

 Straight Stitch